 While those numbers may seem like a lot, it’s actually not uncommon.

 You could very easily be on your way to earning over $100,000 a year!

 Test optimization, incentivize referrals.
 Give current clients a discount for sending referrals.
-Give them a discount for $500 off their monthly bill for every client they bring that signs up.
+Offer them a discount of up to $500 off their monthly bill for every client they introduce that signs up for your services.

 Who Are My Clients?

-In order to go out and pick up a client, we should have a hot list of clients that we should be looking for.
+In order for you to go out and pick up a client, you need a hotlist of clients that you should be looking for.